Interlocking Grip

 Frequently asked questions

 Neither is objectively better — both are used by elite players.
-Interlocking tends to suit smaller or shorter-fingered hands, while overlapping tends to suit larger hands, but personal comfort matters more than any general rule.
+It tends to suit smaller or shorter-fingered hands, while overlapping suits larger ones, but comfort matters more than any general rule.

-Do I need small hands to use an interlocking grip?
+Do I need small hands to use it?

-No. It is a common recommendation for smaller hands, but many players with average or large hands use it comfortably as well — Tiger Woods is a well-known example.
+No. It is a common advice for smaller hands.
+But many players with average or large hands use it comfortably as well.
+This means Tiger Woods is a well-known example.

 Related terms